mapachekurt/adk-samples/airules.md

 **13. Correct Git History with Amend:** If a secret is accidentally committed, removing it in a new commit is not sufficient.
 You **must** use `git commit --amend` to modify the faulty commit *before* pushing.

 **14. History Rewriting is Required for Blocked Secrets:** If a push is blocked due to a secret, `git commit --amend` is not enough.
 The secret persists in the branch's history.
 You must perform an interactive rebase or a `git reset --soft` to a commit *before* the secret was introduced, then create a new, clean commit.
 This requires a `git push --force`.

-**15. Never Commit Log Files:** Log files, such as `firebase-debug.log*`, contain sensitive information and debugging output that should not be part of the repository history.
-Always add them to `.gitignore`.

-**16. Unified Cloud Run Deployment:** To build and deploy a container to Cloud Run, use the `gcloud run deploy --source` command.
-This single command handles building, pushing, and deploying, which is more reliable than separate steps.
-Enable the required APIs (`run.googleapis.com`, `artifactregistry.googleapis.com`, `cloudbuild.googleapis.com`) beforehand.

 ## General Coding & Development Guidelines